 There are many offences that you can be fined for, including:

-After you are given a fine, a copy is sent to State Debt Recovery (SDR).
-SDR is responsible for collecting payments of fines after an authorised officer or a court issues them.
+After you are given a fine, a copy is sent to Revenue NSW.
+Revenue NSW is responsible for collecting payments of fines after an authorised officer or a court issues them.

 For more information, see